sourcegraph/deploy-sourcegraph/docs/scale.md

 | 4000-10000 | 18                                        |
 | 10000+     | 28                                        |

-_You can change the replica count of `sourcegraph-frontend` by editing [base/frontend/sourcegraph-frontend.Deployment.yaml](../base/frontend/sourcegraph-frontend.Deployment.yaml)._
+_You can change the replica count of `frontend` by editing [base/frontend/frontend.Deployment.yaml](../base/frontend/frontend.Deployment.yaml)._

 <br>